schilln/multi-dimpy/docs/CONTRIBUTING.md

 ## Making contributions

-To start making commits, create a branch from your fork's `main` branch.\
+To start making commits, create a branch from your fork's `main` branch.<br>
 To get your changes onto the `main` branch of multi-DimPy:

 1. Pull the latest development on `multi-dimpy/main` to your `main` branch.